 - B8.7.1 As a general rule only those hits which are visible will be scored.
 An exception will be made in the case where the groupings of 3 or more shots are so close that it is possible for a shot or shots to have gone through the enlarged hole without leaving a mark and there has been no evidence that a shot or shots have gone anywhere other than through the assigned target.
 In such a case, the shooter will be given the benefit of the doubt and scored hits for the non visible shots on the assumption they passed through the enlarged hole.
 If such assumption should place a non-visible hit in either of 2 scoring rings, it is scored in the higher-valued ring - B8.7.2 If more than the required number of hits appears on the target, any shot which can be identified by the bullet hole as having been fired by some competitor other than the competitor assigned to that target, or as having been fired in a previous string, will be disregarded.
 If more than the required number of hits then remains on the target, the score given will be that for the required number of hits with the highest scoring values.
-If the competitor believes that the result achieved by using the highest scoring hits would result in an inappropriate reclassification, they may elect to have the required number of hits with the lowest scoring values recorded instead - B8.7.3 If a competitor fires fewer than the prescribed number of shots through their own fault, and there are more hits on the target than the shots fired, they will be scored the number of shots of highest value equal to the number fired and given a miss for each unfired shot
+If the competitor believes that the result achieved by using the highest scoring hits would result in an inappropriate reclassification, they may elect to have the required number of hits with the lowest scoring values recorded instead - B8.7.3 If a competitor fires more than the prescribed number of shots through their own fault the lowest counting shots equal to the correct course of fire only will be counted - B8.7.4 If a competitor fires less than the prescribed number of shots through their own fault, and there are more hits on the target than the shots fired, they will be scored the number of shots of highest value equal to the number fired and given a miss for each unfired shot